orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-* quest for modelling a player's knowledge*
+*Partly it became the quest for accurately modelling a player's knowledge.
+How do you continuously judge one's skill level in order t*
 ***[], []***
 ***, 2XXX***